PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 18:55:17
+Last updated: 2024-04-02 18:55:51
-Random Quote: A true friend is the greatest of all blessings, and that which we take the least care of all to acquire. - François de La Rochefoucauld
+Random Quote: True silence is the rest of the mind; it is to the spirit what sleep is to the body, nourishment and refreshment. - William Penn